lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 ``write_spectrum``
 ------------------

-:func:`~soxs.events.write_spectrum` bins up events into a spectrum and writes the spectrum to a FITS file:
+:func:`~soxs.events.spectra.write_spectrum` bins up events into a spectrum and writes the spectrum to a FITS file:

 .. code-block:: python